“One good thing about music, when it hits you, you feel no pain.” ― Bob Marley

 Having a good playlist will also distract you.
 If you’re finding it hard to get in the exercise zone, uplifting tunes will help you get there by giving you something else to focus on.

 Happy working song (Enchanted): Music and everyday activities

-As with exercise, music can help make our everyday, mundane and sometimes stressful activities easier.
+As with exercise, music can help make everyday, mundane and sometimes stressful activities easier.
 Stuck in traffic?
 Put on some relaxing music.
 Cleaning the shower?
 Put on some fun, one-hit wonders.
 Preparing dinner for the starving hordes?
 Put on something that makes you feel creative and calm.
-This is the beauty of music – whatever the genre – there’s something for all tastes, occasions and feelings
+This is the beauty of music – whatever the genre – there’s something for all tastes, occasions and feelings.